Ankita010905/Ankita010905.github.io/README.md

 ---

-## 🚗 Integrating, Modelling and Control of a BLDC Motor Driven Electric Vehicle
+## 🚗 Performance of BLDC Motor using Different Controllers

 **December 2025 – Present**